crotwell/simplemseed/README.md

 mseed3merge -o merged.ms3 --decomp  bird_jsc.ms3
 ```

-#  mseed2to3
-- convert miniseed 2 to miniseed3.
+##  Convert miniseed 2 to miniseed3.

 Note most blockettes are ignored, other than 100, 1000, 1001